PHILADELPHIA (WPVI) -- I've made my way to Chinatown for Top 6 to check out the scene. Here are some of the top restaurants in the area!

-They are closed on Tuesdays, but open for dine-in and takeout every other day of the week.
+Right now they are serving dinner on Friday, Saturday, and Sunday, and open for takeout every day of the week.